FrontasticGmbH/frontend-composable-commerce/README.md

   <a href="https://github.com/FrontasticGmbH/frontend-composable-commerce/releases"><img src="https://badgen.net/github/release/FrontasticGmbH/frontend-composable-commerce" alt="Latest release" /></a> <a href="https://github.com/FrontasticGmbH/frontend-composable-commerce/blob/main/LICENSE"><img src="https://badgen.net/github/FrontasticGmbH/frontend-composable-commerce" alt="GitHub license" /></a>
 </p>

-The `@commercetools/frontend-composable-commerce` extension is a library designed to be used with the `@commercetools/frontend-sdk` for building custom components and integrations in your commercetools Frontend project.
-It provides a set of tools and utilities for working with commercetools composable commerce.
+The `@commercetools/frontend-composable-commerce` integration is a library designed to be used with the `@commercetools/frontend-sdk` for building custom components and integrations in your B2C commercetools Frontend project.
+It provides a set of tools and utilities for working with B2C commercetools composable commerce.

 ## Installation
-To install the extension and its dependencies in your project, run:
+To install the integration and its dependencies in your project, run:

 ```bash
 yarn add @commercetools/frontend-composable-commerce @commercetools/frontend-sdk @commercetools/frontend-domain-types